All About Your Health - For Everyone

 Inflammation relief

-Balancing and healing heart disease, back pain and arthritis with anti-inflammatory, healing foods
+Balancing and healing heart disease, back pain and arthritis with anti-inflammatory, healing foods - by Kay Hutchinson

-Inflammatory responses in the body can create a wide range of health challenges including heart disease, chronic back pain, irritable bowel syndrome, arthritis, COPD, asthma, sarcodosis, and Crohn’s disease.
+Inflammatory responses in the body can create a wide range of health challenges including heart disease, chronic back pain, arthritis, COPD, irritable bowel syndrome, asthma, sarcodosis, and Crohn’s disease.

 When people experience acute inflammation they often possess a high level of c-reactive proteins, which is produced by the liver.
 Thus, often times, medical doctors can assess the level of systemic inflammation with blood tests for c-reactive proteins.